cellux/blog/contents/articles/diy-linux-with-buildroot-part-1/index.md

   </tr>
 </table>

 These seemed like a good idea (and without them, certain packages cannot be selected).
+RPC is needed only if you want to mount NFS filesystems to the Pi.

 ###### System configuration